nicklima/axios-hook-library/.github/README.md

 ## About

-This project was developed as an NPM package to aid in our internal development to minimize code on our projects.
+This project was developed to help our team to minimize the code in our projects.

 ## Playground

-[Click here](http://nicklima.com.br) to view the project demo and made tests requests.
+[Click here](https://nicklima.github.io/axios-hook-library/) to view the project demo and made some tests requests.

 ## Technologies